 - Bananas – be sure to use brown spotty bananas to make these almond flour banana muffins moist and delicious

-- Eggs: help to give the bread structure and bind everything together.
+- Eggs: help to give the muffins structure and bind everything together.
 Bring your eggs to room temperature.
 You can use 2 flax eggs to make these vegan blueberry muffins.

 - Creamy drippy unsalted almond butter – be sure not to use near the bottom of jar almond butter, otherwise, it changes the texture of the muffins.
 You can also sub with any nut or seed butter of your choice.
 Peanut butter is a great option if you are not paleo..